MykytaPetrenko/texture-generation-experiments/README.md

 ## VRAM requirements
 Tested on 16 Gb of VRAM.
 But used VRAM goes up only to around 12 Gb.
 If you have low VRAM, lower down resolutions.
 See 7 and 6.
 Also you may use tiled VAE encode/decode.
 They works much slower, but lower down VRAM usage

+## Troubleshooting
+If you get "TypeError: 'NoneType' object is not subscriptable" error on Hy3DBackFromMultiview node, m,ake sure you mesh has UV map and material assigned